 SECTION 13.
-Code Section 409A.
+Code Section 409A

 It is intended that any amounts payable under this Plan shall either be exempt from or comply with Section 409A of the Code (including the Treasury regulations and other published guidance relating thereto) ("Code Section 409A") so as not to subject the Eligible Officer to payment of any interest or additional tax imposed under Code Section 409A.
-To the extent that any amount payable under this Plan would trigger the additional tax, penalty or interest imposed by Code Section 409A, this Plan shall be modified to avoid such additional tax, penalty or interest yet preserve (to the nearest extent reasonably possible) the intended benefit payable to the Eligible Officer.
+To the extent that any amount payable under this Plan would trigger the additional tax, penalty or interest yet preserve (to the nearest extent reasonably possible) the intended benefit payable to the Eligible Officer.
 If the Eligible Officer is a "specified employee" within the meaning of Treasury Regulation Section 1.409A-1(i) as of the Termination Date, the Eligible Officer shall not be entitled to any payment or benefit pursuant to the applicable Plan Appendix until the earlier of (i) the date which is six months after the Termination Date, or (ii) the date of the Eligible Officer's death.
 The provisions of this Section 13 shall only apply if, and to the extent, required to avoid the imputation of any tax, penalty or interest pursuant to Code Section 409A.
 Any amounts otherwise payable to the Eligible Officer upon or in the six month period following the Eligible Officer's Termination Date that are not so paid by reason of this Section 13 shall be paid (without interest) as soon as practicable (and in all events within five days) after the date that is six months after the Eligible Officer's Termination Date (or, if earlier, as soon as practicable, and in all events within five days, after the date of the Eligible Officer's death).